 On August 6, 2013, the voters in Jonesville elected the members of the Charter Commission.
 The Commission was charged with drafting a proposed Charter for the potential incorporation of the Village into a City.
 The provisions that are required and optional in the Charter are described in State Law in the Home Rule Cities Act.

-The Charter Commission has appointed a subcommittee of its membership to an Administrative Committee that reviews State Law requirements and recommends Charter language to the members of the Charter Commission.
+The Charter Commission appointed a subcommittee of its membership to an Administrative Committee that reviewed State Law requirements and recommended Charter language to the members of the Charter Commission.

 State Boundary Commission Information